 There is no such thing as the safest island in the Caribbean, but there are islands with higher crime rates than others, and it’s always a good idea to check for government-issued advisories and follow standard safety precautions when visiting any unfamiliar place.

-That being said, the safest islands tend to be the ones that have the calmest waters, most beautiful beaches, and family-friendly amenities and activities.
+That being said, the safest islands in the Caribbean tend to be the ones that have the calmest waters, most beautiful beaches, and family-friendly amenities and activities.

 Turks and Caicos